We may earn revenue from the products available on this page and participate in affiliate programs. Learn more

 Polarized Lenses

-Polarized lenses reduce glare by blocking all horizontal rays while still allowing vertical rays of light to pass through.
-Horizontal rays primarily reflect off of flat surfaces such as water or phone screens.
-This means that polarized sunglasses can drastically reduce surface glare and allow for sight fishing in situations that aren’t possible with normal sunglasses or no sunglasses.
-If you’re looking for a pair of the best fishing sunglasses, you need to consider polarized shades.
+Polarized lenses reduce glare by blocking all horizontal rays while allowing vertical rays to pass through.
+Horizontal rays primarily reflect off flat surfaces such as water or phone screens.
+This means polarized sunglasses can drastically reduce surface glare and allow for sight fishing in situations that aren’t possible with regular or no sunglasses.

-Polarized lenses differ from basic sunglass lenses, which do not filter out horizontal rays of light.
+Polarized lenses differ from standard sunglass lenses, which do not filter out horizontal light.
 Non-polarized lenses protect against UV rays and minimize glare, just not to the same extent as polarized lenses.
 For anglers who want the best possible fishing glasses, polarized lenses are a must.

 Coverage

 Fishing sunglasses need to provide sufficient coverage.
 What does this mean?
 Your sunglasses need to protect you not only from the sun that reaches you through the lenses, but also reduce the light that seeps in from the edges of your shades.
-For instance, if you wear square, Ray-Ban style shades, there will be a lot of excess light that finds its way through the sides and tops of your glasses.
-This will reduce both UV protection for your eyes, and potentially, your visibility.
+For instance, if you wear square, Ray-Ban style shades, a lot of excess light finds its way through the sides and tops of your glasses.
+This will reduce both UV protection for your eyes and potentially your visibility.
 This problem can become especially dire when you’re fishing in the ocean or lakes that reflect a lot of extra light toward your eyes.

-What kinds of sunglasses provide the best coverage?
+Which sunglasses offer the best coverage?
 In short, sunglasses that fit closely to your face.
-This means that the frame will wrap around your eyes and feature thick temples which prevent excess light from reaching your eyes through the edges of your sunglasses.
+This means the frame will wrap around your eyes and feature thick temples, which prevent excess light from entering through the edges of your sunglasses.
 As always, fit of the glasses is critical.
-Ensure your sunglasses hug your face tightly without being so tight that they are uncomfortable to wear and give you a headache.
+Ensure your sunglasses hug your face tightly without being so tight that they are uncomfortable or give you a headache.
 The right wrap-around sunglasses will reduce glare and keep you fishing even on the brightest of days.

 Light Conditions

 Most sunglasses are meant for sunny conditions.
 But when you go fishing, it’s not always sunny out.
-You should still wear sunglasses because the safety component is vital.
+You should still wear sunglasses for safety.
 And even in overcast weather, the water surface will still emit a glare that can make it difficult to see your bobber or fly, which means that you might start missing strikes.
 If you spend a lot of time fishing at dusk or in inclement weather, consider purchasing a pair of sunglasses made specifically for low light conditions.

-Low light lenses will either be clear or lightly colored.
+Low light lenses will be clear or lightly colored.
 They probably won’t be mirrored like sunglasses designed for bright conditions.
 Be aware: many low light shades on the market are not polarized.
 Avoid these products if you can.
-You will still want to filter our horizontal rays that reduce the surface glare off the water.
+You will still want to filter out horizontal rays that reduce surface glare on the water.

 Comfort